 Broken bones are one of the most common types of general injuries.
 One of the set of bones that are commonly broken as a result of a personal injury accident is an arm.
 An arm is composed of three separate bones which allow us to move our arm in different directions.
 These bones consist of the humerus, radius and ulna.
 If one of these three bones are to become broken, it can greatly hinder our normal daily activities.

-If you or a loved one has been involved in an accident which resulted in a broken arm, you may be entitled an opportunity to receive compensation for your losses and damages including, lost wages, medical expenses, pain and suffering and property damage.
+If you or a loved one has been involved in an accident, which resulted in a broken arm, you may be entitled to an opportunity to receive compensation for your losses and damages, including lost wages, medical expenses, pain and suffering and property damage.

 Understanding the anatomy of the arm helps us to greater understand what actually happens when the arm becomes broken.
 As mentioned earlier, there are three bones that make up the arm, so when one of these bones is broken; it can greatly affect the way we operate during our daily lives.

 - Humerus – The humerus is a long bone and makes up the upper arm, which provides a link between the shoulder and elbow.
 This bone consists of three sections the rounded head, neck and two short processes.
 There is an area near the greater and lesser tubercles that is referred to as the surgical neck due to its ability to become fractured easily, such as in an automobile accident.

 - Radius – The radius is one of the two bones that make up the forearm, which helps link the elbow to the wrist.
 It runs parallel to its larger counterpart, the ulna.
 The radius is categorized as a long bone, and obtained its name due to its ability to rotate diagonally around an axis.

 - Ulna – The ulna, also known as the elbow bone, is another long bone that makes up the forearm.
 It is the longer of the two bones, and is located on the medial side of the arm when the palms are facing outwards in our anatomical position.